25 Strategies for Getting Promoted (after You've Been Passed over)

-This conversation allows your manager to see you as someone able to see the bigger picture and allows you to focus on the tasks that will give your boss quick wins.
+This conversation allows your manager to see you as someone able to see the bigger picture and will enable you to focus on the tasks that will give your boss quick wins.

 If you don't feel comfortable asking that question adjust it to:

-- Where can I focus my efforts to make the biggest impact over the next 3 months?
+- Where can I focus my efforts to make the most significant impact over the next 3 months?

-- What tasks or projects will have the biggest impact on our section goals this quarter?
+- What tasks or projects will have the most significant impact on our section goals this quarter?

-- Considering my workload which item would you consider the highest priority?
+- Considering my workload, which item would you give the highest priority?